Exnell House C1912 is the first large darker coloured building with light roof in background.

 Both sections were sold to Alice Coombs in 1914.
 She renamed the house Exnells, a name that links back to her Hertfordshire roots where Exnells farm is 5 miles from Birchanger, the name Alice called her property in Palmerston North.
 Clearly these places are both significant to the Coombs as Alice named her Aotearoa house after them.

-While no official record has yet been located, personal recollections recall that Exnells being used during WW11 as a Home Guard base or perhaps accommodation for officers.
-There was a fear of enemy invasion in the via Porirua Harbour and there were barbed wire and artillery pillboxes on Plimmerton Beaches.
+While no official record has yet been located, personal recollections recall that Exnells being used during WWII as a Home Guard base or perhaps accommodation for officers.
+There was a fear of an enemy invasion of the Porirua Harbour and there were barbed wire and artillery pillboxes on Plimmerton Beaches.
 (See site 4 Machine Gun emplacement)

 After their 1914 marriage Ottie Collins and Alice eventually settled in Hawera and Exnells continued its role as a summer attraction, the family beach house.
 Rambling walks, boating, swimming and tennis were favourite pastimes and Ottie Collins was instrumental in setting up the Plimmerton Tennis Club.